adityamukho/node-box-sdk/doc/README.md

 $ grunt mochaTest
 ```

-The test cases in the files under `test/integration` are completely self-contained, and hence can be run independently.
+The files under `test/integration` are completely self-contained, and hence can be run independently.
 For example:
 ```bash
 $ grunt mochaTest --target=./test/integration/api/content/folders-test.js
 ```